Five Tips to Reduce Winter Break Anxiety

 4. Offer alternatives to parties and assemblies

-While holiday parties and assemblies may fun for some students, the change in routine, loud noises, and the large crowds may be overwhelming for some.
+While holiday parties and assemblies may be fun for some students, the change in routine, loud noises, and the large crowds may be overwhelming for others.
 Chris, a special education teacher, mentioned the importance of offering alternatives and choices for students who wish not to partake in big school events or parties.

 5. Create and send home packets and calendars

 Make copies and/or share links to coloring pages, crosswords, jigsaw puzzles, and word finds that students can complete over the break.

 Include parks, public libraries, and recreation centers that are open for students.
 Add in museums that offer free days.
 Emmi, a middle school special education teacher, added to include in family resources of free or low-cost community events.